LAION-AI/laion5B-paper/README.md

 ## Current tasks

+[ ] literature research
-* related works (dataset and models papers on the domain) : why it's important, what is missing
-* what we provide / statistics
+[ ] related works (dataset and models papers on the domain) : why it's important, what is missing [ ] what we provide / statistics
-* comparison with other datasets (would be like the results table in a model paper)
-* explanation of the method and how that method can be reused for future datasets (eg web filtering with a contrastive model)
+[ ] comparison with other datasets (would be like the results table in a model paper) [ ] explanation of the method and how that method can be reused for future datasets (eg web filtering with a contrastive model)
-* what people do with of the dataset
+[ ] what people do with the dataset
-* experiments showing dataset utility and meaningfully addressing the limitations of the data (CLIP bias, alt-text, etc.)
+[ ] experiments showing dataset utility and meaningfully addressing the limitations of the data (CLIP bias, alt-text, etc.)

 ## Deadlines